 And you can’t put that in a trash bag.

 Heavenly Father, more than anything, I want to glorify Your name while here on this earth.
 Help me to never cling to earthly treasures, but to live open handed.
-Thank You for the reminder that the most important things in this world is to love You with all my heart, and to love my neighbor—those who cross my path.
+Thank You for the reminder that the most important thing in this world is to love You with all my heart and to love my neighbor—those who cross my path.

 Now It’s Your Turn

 What was the one thing that Paul said he did in Philippians 3:13-1